 Here’s a proper Yorkshire recipe for Cut and Come Again Cake.

 For the authentic Yorkshire experience, serve cut and come again cake with a wedge of Wensleydale Cheese and a pot of tea!
-It’s a firm family favourite food from Yorkshire – one I’ve enjoyed for more than 50 years.
+It’s a firm family favourite food from Yorkshire – one I’ve enjoyed for over 50 years.

 Yorkshire Brack (aka Yorkshire Barm Brack)